-113.1 Notice to owner: When the building official finds that work on any building is being executed contrary to the provisions of the USBC or in an unsafe and dangerous manner, an order may be issued to stop such work immediately.
+- 113.1.
+Notice to owner: When the building official finds that work on any building is being executed contrary to the provisions of the USBC or in a manner endangering the general public, an order may be issued to stop such work immediately.
 The stop work order shall be in writing.
 It shall be given to the owner of the property involved, or to the owner's agent, or to the person doing the work.
 It shall state the conditions under which work may be resumed.
-No work covered by a stop work order shall be continued after issuance, except under the conditions stated in the order.

-113.2 Application of order limited: The stop work order shall apply only to the work that was being executed contrary to the USBC or in an unsafe and dangerous manner, provided other work in the area would not be unsafe or cause concealment of the work for which the stop work order was issued.
+No work covered by a stop work order shall be continued after issuance, except under the conditions stated in the order. - 113.2.
+Application of order limited: The stop work order shall apply only to the work that was being executed contrary to the USBC or in a manner endangering the general public, provided other work in the area would not cause concealment of the work for which the stop work order was issued.

-SECTION 114.0 POSTING BUILDINGS
+SECTION 114.0.
+POSTING BUILDINGS.

-114.1 Use group and form of sign: Prior to its use, every building designed for Use Groups B, F, H, M or S shall be posted by the owner with a suitably designed sign in a form designated by the building official.
+114.1.
+Use group and form of sign: Prior to its use, every building designed for Use Groups B, F, H, M or S shall be posted by the owner with a sign approved by the building official.
 It shall be securely fastened to the building in a readily visible place.
-It shall state the use group, the live load and the occupancy load.
-The date of posting shall be shown on the sign.
+It shall state the use group, the live load, the occupancy load, and the date of posting.

-114.2 Occupant load in places of assembly: Every room constituting a place of assembly or education shall have the permissible occupant load of the room posted on an approved sign in a conspicuous place, near the main exit from the room.
-Signs shall be maintained in a legible manner by the owner or the owner's agent.
-Signs shall be durable and shall indicate the maximum number of occupants permitted for each room use.

-114.3 Street numbers: Each structure to which a street number has been assigned shall have the number so assigned displayed in a position easily observed and readable from the public right of way.
+- 114.2.
+Occupant load in places of assembly: Every room constituting a place of assembly or education shall have the approved occupant load of the room posted on an approved sign in a conspicuous place, near the main exit from the room.
+Signs shall be durable, legible, and maintained by the owner or the owner's agent.
+Rooms or spaces which have multiple-use capabilities shall be posted for all such uses. - 114.3.
+Street numbers: Each structure to which a street number has been assigned shall have the number displayed so as to be readable from the public right of way.

-SECTION 115.
-CERTIFICATE OF USE AND OCCUPANCY
+SECTION 115.0.
+CERTIFICATE OF USE AND OCCUPANCY.